How Positive Body Language in Public Speaking Works

 Book 2-Week Public Speaking Trial Classes Now!

-The most common error made by speakers is to appear bland or to communicate powerful emotions through their facial expressions.
-When explaining anything personal, always sure to show your feelings.
-Don't get lost in it, and don't overdo it.
-Return to the context of the discourse.
-As a result, you must return to a neutral facial expression.
+The most common mistake committed by presenters is seeming dull or communicating strong emotions through their facial expressions.
+When describing anything personal, make careful to express your emotions.
+Don't get caught up in it, and don't overdo it.
+Return to the context of the discussion.
+As a result, you must resume a neutral facial expression.

 Book a free trial class for Public Speaking with 98thPercentile today!